-- When do you expect me to start taking part in the therapy process?
+- When do I get to start taking part in the therapeutic help inside the clinic?

-Does Covid-19 Affect My Rehab Treatment?
+How Does Covid-19 Affect Rehab Centres?

 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.

 Making long term recovery gains today, means being careful to check on some basics re covid-19 preparedness and preventative measures.

 Step 3 - Rehab On A Budget